PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   standalone-compatible scope.
 The helper preserves `include_instance=False` and `include_flatten=True`; architecture checks fix those flags and the raw InstanceNorm/dynamic-rank shape-rewrite boundaries.
+- The post-QDQ layout-transpose, unary-fan-out, and unary/binary-fan-out sequence reuses the existing helper with compatible mode flags.
+Four prior invocations keep their default unary-passthrough path; one new invocation enables layout-transpose and disables unary-passthrough.
+Architecture checks fix the unique flag combination and the raw Softmax/transpose-binary boundaries.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.